 If you need scissors, click the image to check out this reasonably priced pair on

-You will know that your armpit hair needs trimming if it begins to poke out even when your arms remain down by your sides, or if deodorant starts to clump in the hair instead of being absorbed.
+You know that your armpit hair needs trimming if it begins to poke out even when your arms remain down by your sides, or if deodorant starts to clump in the hair instead of being absorbed.

 Of course, you do not need to wait for these signs if you feel like your armpit hair is already getting too long.